-The Integrated Biomedical Sciences program follows a "rolling admissions" process, therefore, the earlier your application is complete the more likely you will be selected for an interview leading to admission.
-Following are suggested timelines:
+The Integrated Biomedical Sciences program follows a rolling admissions process; therefore, the earlier your application is complete the more likely you will be selected for an interview leading to admission.
+Below is the admissions timeline:

 |April 15||Deadline for candidates to accept offers to the graduate programs|